puldavid87/PYCOM/10. ENERGY/readme.md

 # note that the expansionboard 2.0 has a voltage divider of 115K / 56K to account for
 print('battery voltage:', vbat*1,5, 'mV')
 ```
+## Assignments ##
+* Test each example with the CO2 sensor to check how sleep modes and reading the battery voltage work.
+*